 Here is an Oregon Junco in my backyard.
 They are regular winter visitors to us here in northern Arizona.
 The Oregon Junco is a sub-species of Dark-eyed Juncos.
 This one is distinguished by its black head and pink sides on the male and dark gray head on the female.
 There range is from Alaska and down… Read More BACKYARD BIRD

-Here are a couple photos from the latest snow storm this week in northern Arizona.
+Here are some Dark-eyed Juncos during and after the latest snow storm we had here in northern Arizona.